ngblaylock/documentation/pages/other/mac.md

-# Desktop Setup
+# Mac

-## Mac Shortcuts
+## Mac Screenshots

-WHen developing apps and you need a screenshot of the app with the device frame, you can open it up in XCode's Simulator, then run `cmd + shift + 5`, then make sure you take a screenshot of the window.
+When developing apps and you need a screenshot of the app with the device frame, you can open it up in XCode's Simulator, then run `cmd + shift + 5`, then make sure you take a screenshot of the window.
 Make sure to hold down `alt` in order to remove the shadow.
 Then just edit the image to remove the top portion.

 ## Preferences